Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 procedures.

-Some users deployed Velociraptor for limited time engagements so they did not need backwards compatibility for stored data as they wont be upgrading to major versions within the same deployment.
+Some users deployed Velociraptor for limited time engagements so they did not need backwards compatibility for stored data as they wouldn't be upgrading to major versions within the same deployment.

 Other users required more stable data migration but were generally happy with removing data compatibility if necessary.
-For example with one response stating "I would rather you prioritize improvements over compatibility even if it breaks things."
+For example, with one response stating "I would rather you prioritize improvements over compatibility even if it breaks things."